blandfort/mirror/README.md

 Next steps could be:

-- Clean up the repo, add some documentation
-    - Properly describe the code structure
 - Properly formulate long-term vision
 - Make the thing open source ;)
 - Think of ways to have emotion detection improve over time (like with active learning)